 So, store it in a closet in your bedroom or beauty container.
 This will maximize the efficiency of the Vitamin C powder and make the serum last that much longer.

-If stored correctly, this Vitamin C serum should last up to two years.
+If stored correctly, this Vitamin C serum should last up to 6 months.

 Saying that, I don’t expect it’ll last long as you’ll enjoy using it so much!
 But you can always make more.